jhallen/joe-editor/docs/tasks.md

 TAB completion works in the search and replace prompts as well.
 In this case, JOE tries to complete the word based on the contents of the buffer.
-If you need search for the TAB character itself, you can enter it with ` TAB
+If you need search for the TAB character itself, you can enter it with ESC ' TAB

 Also, you can hit ESC &lt;Enter&gt; in a text window to request JOE to